ddolab/computing-resources-guide/README.md

 <a name="modules"></a>
 ## What are modules on MSI?
 Modules are softwares that are either installed on the MSI globally (available to all users) or can be locally installed by the user on their own profile.
-List of softwares available on MSI can be found [here](https://www.msi.umn.edu/software).
-This list is not always upto date and if you are unsure check with the MSI staff or use `module avail software-name` command to see if the software is available.
+A list of software available on MSI can be found [here](https://www.msi.umn.edu/software).
+This list is not always up to date, and if you are unsure, check with the MSI staff or use the `module avail software-name` command to see if the software is available.
 For example, Gurobi is pre-installed on MSI and can be loaded using the following command:
 ```
 module load gurobi/10.0.1
 ```